 1098-T Tuition Statements

-The Blinn College District reports qualified tuition and educational expenses billed to the student in a calendar year.
-Due to the provisions of FERPA, Blinn cannot provide 1098-T information to parents or to tax preparers.
-Students can access their tax information through the ECSI website and may pass it along as necessary.
+The Blinn College District reports qualified tuition and educational expenses paid in a calendar year.
+In order to comply with FERPA regulations, Blinn cannot provide 1088-T information to parents or to tax preparers.
+Students can access their 1098-Ts from our 3rd party provider ECSI, and can pass them along as necessary.

-- Students who take courses for which no academic credit is offered, even if the student is otherwise enrolled in a degree program.
+- Students who take courses for which no academic credit is offered, even if the student is otherwise entered in a degree program.

 - Non-resident alien students; unless requested by the student.

-- Students whose qualified tuition and related expenses are covered by a formal billing arrangement between Blinn and the student’s employer or a governmental agency, such as the Department of Veterans Affairs or the Department of Defense.
+- Students whose qualified tuition and related expenses are covered by a formal billing arrangement between Blinn and the student’s employer or a government agency, such as the Department of Veteran Affairs or the Department of Defense.

-Students who would like to access an electronic copy of their 1098-T statement, or who have questions about their 1098-T statement should go to the Heartland ECSI website ( https://heartland.ecsi.net/).
+When 1098-Ts are released, they will be available and accessible through the Heartland ECSI web portal.
+Students who would like to access an electronic copy of their 1098-T statement, or who have questions about how to receive an electronic copy of their 1098-t statement should go to the Heartland ECSI website ( https://heartland.ecsi.net).

 First-time visitors to this web page will be asked to create a profile.
-Click on the “New to Heartland ECSI?” icon for further information.
-Please have the following information available to create a profile:
+Click on the “New to Heartland ECSI?” icon on the webpage for further information.
+You will need the following information in order to successfully create a profile at Heartland ECSI: